mastersofjava/mastersofjava/README.md

 ### GUI

-The Gamemaster dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
+The Game Master dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
 The first time you start the application you will have to log in using the admin credentials created in the keycloak setup and the MoJ game server admin console should appear.